VrushankPatel/interview-matters/java/oop-design-and-principles/README.md

 ---
 title: OOP Design and Principles
-aliases: [Object-Oriented Programming, OOP Principles]
+aliases: [Object-Oriented Programming, SOLID Principles]
-tags: [#java, #system-design, #interviews]
+tags: [#java, #design-patterns, #interviews]
 created: 2025-09-25
 updated: 2025-09-25
 ---

+# OOP Design and Principles

 ## Overview

-Object-Oriented Programming (OOP) is a paradigm centered on objects that encapsulate data and behavior.
-In Java, OOP is fundamental, with principles like encapsulation, inheritance, polymorphism, and abstraction forming the core.
-SOLID principles (Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, Dependency Inversion) guide design for maintainable, scalable code.
-For interviews, understanding these is key for designing classes, interfaces, and systems that adhere to best practices, avoiding common pitfalls in large codebases.
+Object-Oriented Programming (OOP) in Java is built on four pillars: encapsulation, inheritance, polymorphism, and abstraction.
+The SOLID principles provide guidelines for designing maintainable and extensible software.

 ## STAR Summary

-**Situation:** In a legacy codebase, classes were bloated with multiple responsibilities, leading to frequent bugs.

-**Task:** Refactor to follow SOLID principles for better maintainability.

-**Action:** Applied Single Responsibility by splitting classes, used interfaces for abstraction, and injected dependencies.
+**Situation:** Designing a scalable e-commerce system with multiple user types and product categories.

+**Task:** Create a modular, extensible codebase that adheres to OOP best practices.

+**Action:** Applied encapsulation for data hiding, inheritance for code reuse, polymorphism for flexibility, and SOLID principles for design.

-**Result:** Reduced bug rate by 30%, improved testability, and eased future extensions.
+**Result:** Reduced code duplication by 40%, improved testability, and easier maintenance during feature additions.

 ## Detailed Explanation

-### Core OOP Concepts
+### Four Pillars of OOP

-- **Encapsulation:** Hiding internal state and requiring interaction through methods.
-Use private fields and public getters/setters.
+- **Encapsulation:** Bundling data and methods that operate on the data within a class, hiding internal state from outside access.

-- **Inheritance:** Creating subclasses that inherit properties from superclasses.
-Enables code reuse but can lead to tight coupling.
+- **Inheritance:** Allowing a class to inherit properties and behaviors from a parent class, promoting code reuse.

-- **Polymorphism:** Ability of objects to take many forms.
-Method overriding (runtime) and overloading (compile-time).
+- **Polymorphism:** The ability of objects to take on multiple forms, achieved through method overriding and overloading.

-- **Abstraction:** Focusing on essential features, hiding complexities.
-Achieved via abstract classes and interfaces.
+- **Abstraction:** Hiding complex implementation details and showing only essential features, using abstract classes and interfaces.

 ### SOLID Principles

-- **S - Single Responsibility:** A class should have one reason to change.
+- **Single Responsibility Principle (SRP):** A class should have only one reason to change.

-- **O - Open-Closed:** Open for extension, closed for modification.
+- **Open-Closed Principle (OCP):** Software entities should be open for extension but closed for modification.

-- **L - Liskov Substitution:** Subtypes must be substitutable for their base types.
+- **Liskov Substitution Principle (LSP):** Subtypes must be substitutable for their base types.

-- **I - Interface Segregation:** Clients should not be forced to depend on interfaces they don't use.
+- **Interface Segregation Principle (ISP):** Clients should not be forced to depend on interfaces they do not use.

-- **D - Dependency Inversion:** Depend on abstractions, not concretions.
+- **Dependency Inversion Principle (DIP):** Depend on abstractions, not concretions.

 ## Real-world Examples & Use Cases

-- Designing user management systems with User, Admin classes inheriting from Person.
-- Payment processing with interfaces for different providers (Stripe, PayPal).
-- GUI frameworks where components extend base classes.
+- Modeling employee hierarchies in a HR system using inheritance.

+- Implementing plugin architectures in IDEs using interfaces and polymorphism.

+- Designing payment systems where different payment methods (credit card, PayPal) implement a common interface.

 ## Code Examples